MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 Detailed steps:

-1. Save both provisioning packages to the root of your USB drive
+1. Save both provisioning packages to the root of your USB drive.
-2. Insert the USB drive into your Surface Hub
+2. Insert the USB drive into your Surface Hub.
-3. On your Surface Hub, open the Start menu, select All apps, and then select Settings
+3. On your Surface Hub, open the Start menu, select All apps, and then select Settings.
-4. Provide your Hub admin credentials when prompted
+4. Provide your Hub admin credentials when prompted.
-5. Go to **Surface Hub** > **Device management** > **Add or remove a provisioning package**, and then select **Add a package**
+5. Go to **Surface Hub** > **Device management** > **Add or remove a provisioning package**, and then select **Add a package**.
-6. Under **Select a package**, select the Teams_Uninstall_win32.ppkg provisioning package, and then restart your Surface Hub
+6. Under **Select a package**, select the Teams_Uninstall_win32.ppkg provisioning package, and then restart your Surface Hub.
-7. On your Surface Hub, open the Start menu, select All apps, and then select Settings
+7. On your Surface Hub, open the Start menu, select All apps, and then select Settings.
-8. Provide your Hub admin credentials when prompted
+8. Provide your Hub admin credentials when prompted.
-9. Go to **Surface Hub** > **Device management** > **Add or remove a provisioning package**, and then select **Add a package**
+9. Go to **Surface Hub** > **Device management** > **Add or remove a provisioning package**, and then select **Add a package**.
-10. Under **Select a package**, select the Teams_win32.ppkg provisioning package, and then restart your Surface Hub
+10. Under **Select a package**, select the Teams_win32.ppkg provisioning package, and then restart your Surface Hub.